 Moreover, each data controller shall check whether said processing will be protected by adequate organisational and technical security measures.

-The data processing, in particular, must be clearly described to data subjects with an adequate privacy notice, that, in a concise, transparent, intelligible and easily form, shall provide information on the data controller and its data protection officer, where applicable, the type of data collected, the purposes of processing, the recipients or categories of recipients of personal data, if any, information on the possible data transfer to an Extra-EU country and the appropriate safeguards used to lawfully allow this transfer, the data retention period, the description of the data protection rights and the modalities under which data subjects can enforce them with the data controller.
+The data processing, in particular, must be clearly described to data subjects with an adequate privacy notice, that, in a concise, transparent, intelligible and easily accessible form, shall provide information on the data controller and its data protection officer, where applicable, the type of data collected, the purposes of processing, the recipients or categories of recipients of personal data, if any, information on the possible data transfer to an extra-EU country and the appropriate safeguards used to lawfully allow this transfer, the data retention period, the description of the data protection rights and the modalities under which data subjects can enforce them with the data controller.

-Concerning organisational measures, data controllers shall check the internal and external personal data flow in order to give appropriate instructions to all its staff and its providers that process said data, implementing an audit system to assess compliance with said instructions.
+Concerning organisational measures, data controllers shall check the internal and external personal data flow in order to give appropriate instructions to all its staff and its providers that process this data, implementing an audit system to assess compliance with the instructions.
 Where applicable, the data controller shall appoint a data protection officer and shall put in place policies to appropriately manage data processing, such as the following procedures:

-Moreover, the data controller and data processor shall implement the record of processing activities, in which they have to register and keep up to date all the relevant information on the categories of data processing.
+Furthermore, the data controller and data processor shall implement the record of processing activities, in which they have to register and keep up to date all the relevant information on the categories of data processing.

 Finally, in relation to technical security measures, data controllers and data processors, taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk for the rights and freedoms of natural persons, shall implement appropriate technical measures to ensure an appropriate level of security, such as pseudonymisation and encryption of personal data, the ability to ensure confidentiality, integrity, availability and resilience of processing, the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident and a process to regularly test and evaluate the effectiveness of these measures in ensuring the security of the processing.